Frequently Asked Questions (MS in Athletic Training)

 What type of anatomy is taken as a part of this program?

-Our students take the full cadaver anatomy.
+Our students take cadaver anatomy.
 Special emphasis is provided on the musculoskeletal system

 How much does your program cost?

-This value changes, please refer the Arnold School web site or link below for tuition and fee information.
+This value changes.
+Please refer to the tuition and fee information.

 Can I have a job while in this program?

-We do not have a rule against students working while enrolled; however, most students do not work while enrolled in the AT Program because of coursework and clinical experience.
+We do not have a rule against students working while enrolled; however, most students do not work because of coursework and clinical experience requirements.
 We strongly recommend that students do not work full-time and those who choose to work part-time obtain employment with a flexible schedule.